readthedocs/tutorial-template/docs/source/math/predictSimulate.md

 $\varepsilon_i$ are Gaussian, the distribution of the random vector
 $\boldsymbol{\eta}^\star := [\eta(\mathbf{x}_1^\star), \, \dots, \,
-\eta(\mathbf{x}_{n^\star}^\star)]^\top$ conditional on the observations $\mathbf{y}$ is a Gaussian distribution, characterized by its mean vector and its covariance matrix that can be computed by using the same Kriging equations.
+\eta(\mathbf{x}_{n^\star}^\star)]^\top$ conditional on the observations $\mathbf{y}$ is a Gaussian distribution, characterized by its mean vector and its covariance matrix that can be computed by using the same Kriging equations as for the previous cases.

 - **The `predict` method** will provide the conditional expectation